deanna-stover/coursesCNU/2021/idst270fall2021/museum.md

 ## General Overview

-After reading Phillip Hamilton's *Serving the Old Dominion: A History of Christopher Newport University, 1958-2011* and (if COVID allows) visiting CNU's 60 Years of Significance historical exhibition, you will propose and then complete an analog or digital project related to CNU's history or its present.
+After reading Phillip Hamilton's *Serving the Old Dominion: A History of Christopher Newport University, 1958-2011* and (if COVID allows) visiting CNU's 60 Years of Significance historical exhibition, you will propose and then complete an analog or digital project related to CNU's history or its present alongside a 1-2 page explanation of the project.
 Basically, we are "remixing" the museum with creative, critical making projects.

 So, what is "critical making"?
 A term popularized by Matt Rotto, it is essentially the combination of critical thinking with making things.
 Although this is often digital in DH, there's been a big push to visualize data in material ways as well.
 Because of this, I'm allowing you to create a digital OR physical artifact.
 Please be as creative as you can!